rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 <hr class="section-divider">

 Now you should know everything what you can expect from the book.
 You can pay what you want, because I want to enable everyone to learn React.
 I would really appreciate your support on social media to reach as many people as possible to grab a version of the book.
+If you sign up for the Newsletter to grab yourself a version of the book, you should get a confirmation e-mail where you will find the URL to the course platform.
+There the book can be found as "The Bare Essentials" package without any pricing tag.